Constructor Delegation in C++

 Solving above redundant code problem using init()

 We can see in the above example that the constructors of the above class, despite having different signatures, have first two lines of code common between them, leading to code duplication.
-One solution to solution to avoid this situation would have been the creation of an init function that can be called from both the constructors.
+One solution to avoid this situation would have been the creation of an init function that can be called from both the constructors.

 0 0 3